 Robert Dudley (1574-1649) is one of the most intriguing historical figures of the late Elizabethan period.
-His father, also named Robert and the first Earl of Leicester, was a favorite of Elizabeth I’s.
-The Earl was a supporter of exploratory expeditions and backed Francis Drake
+His father, also named Robert and the first Earl of Leicester, was a favorite of Elizabeth I. The Earl supported exploratory expeditions and backed Francis Drake

 on his circumnavigation (1577-1580) and Martin Frobisher on his 1576 voyage to find the Northwest Passage.